Thomas T. Flagler: Political career

 Originally a Whig in politics, Flagler was elected to the New York State Assembly in 1842 and 1843.
 In his first term, he chaired the Committee on Grievances.
 In his second, he was a member of the Committee on Canals.
 From 1849 to 1852, he served as treasurer of Niagara County, the first individual to hold this position after it was created.

 As an opponent of expanding slavery, including the Compromise of 1850, in 1852 he was elected to the United States House of Representatives as a Whig.
-Following the demise of the Whig Party he was reelected in 1854 as a member of the short-lived Opposition Party.
+He was reelected in 1854 as a Whig.
 Flagler served from March 4, 1853 to March 3, 1857.
 He was not a candidate for reelection in 1856.
 During his congressional career, Flagler was a strong opponent of the Kansas-Nebraska Act, believing that it would permit the continued spread of slavery.

 By now a Republican, in 1860, Flagler again served in the state Assembly.
 During this term, he served as chairman of the Committee on Ways and Means.
 He was also chosen as a delegate to the 1867–1868 state constitutional convention.
 When a hospital was founded in Lockport in 1888, Flagler donated his house, and the facility was named Flagler Hospital in his honor.
 A devout Presbyterian, he was ruling elder of Lockport's First Presbyterian Church for over 50 years, as well as superintendent of the church’s Sunday school.
 In addition, he was the longtime president of the Presbytery of Niagara.

 Personal life

 In 1838, Flagler married Huldah M. Barrett.
-They were the parents of six children, four of whom lived to adulthood -- Horace, Lucy, Ida, and Clara.
+They were the parents of six children, four of whom lived to adulthood—Horace, Lucy, Ida, and Clara.

 Flagler died in Lockport on September 6, 1897.
 He was buried at Glenwood Cemetery in Lockport.